 A Collaborative Hemophilia Clinic is offered for children and adolescents at the Mary Bridge Hematology/Oncology program in Tacoma, in collaboration with the Puget Sound Blood Center’s Hemophilia Treatment Center, which treats children suffering from blood disorders.

-The Hemophilia Clinic is staffed by Mary Bridge pediatric hematologists/oncologists, Robert Irwin, MD; Ron Louie, MD; and Bill Thomas, MD; pediatric rehabilitation specialist, Robert Cooper, MD; a nurse case manager; and a social worker from the Regional Hemophilia Treatment Center at the Puget Sound Blood Center.
+The Hemophilia Clinic is staffed by Mary Bridge pediatric hematologists/oncologists, Robert Irwin, MD, Tamara Chang, MD; Rebecca Johnson, MD; and Bill Thomas, MD; pediatric rehabilitation specialist, Robert Cooper, MD; a nurse case manager; and a social worker from the Regional Hemophilia Treatment Center at the Puget Sound Blood Center.